matloff/omsi/README.md

 I usually run the server on a machine in our student computer lab, which gives me a static IP address.
 I use **ssh** to remotely log in to the server from the classroom, and start the server at the appropriate time.
-Depending on configuration, **ssh** may time out about a certain time, so I run **screen** and run the server within a terminal window there (Sachin's idea).
+Depending on configuration, **ssh** may time out after a certain time, so I run **screen** and run the server within a terminal window there (Sachin's idea).
 I also run **script** at the server, to get a full record of all transactions, possibly of great use if there is